 Services provided by AIM include:

-Major Projects – AIM is responsible for the planning, procurement of external resources to deliver major projects, reporting, management and support of major projects on behalf of other departmental business units and statutory entities within the Justice and Regulation portfolio.
+Major Projects – AIM is responsible for the planning, procurement of external resources to deliver major projects, reporting, management and support of major projects on behalf of other departmental business units and statutory entities within the Justice and Community Safety portfolio.
 AIM is currently responsible for the delivery of a range of major programs and projects, including construction of both new Youth and Adult correctional facilities across the state.

 Emergency Services Infrastructure Authority (ESIA) – ESIA is responsible for improving the efficient, effective, timely and transparent delivery of built infrastructure projects to support emergency services in the critical work they do in protecting our community.